OFC Spartak Pleven: History

 The next five seasons were spent in the A Group.
 Although Spartak managed to produce some noteworthy results, the club was also involved in bribery schemes with other teams from the elite, which resulted in an administrative relegation in 1983.
 Spartak originally finished 5th.
 The team managed to recover quickly though, returning to the A Group after just one year.
 Spartak managed to remain in the top level for four more seasons, although it mostly placed towards the bottom of the table, eventually relegating after the 1987–88 A Group season.

 The next eight years were spent outside the top level.
-Spartak was in serious danger of relegating to the third tier on some occasions, such as the 1989-90 season, when Spartak finished 12th.
-Spartak eventually began improving its performance in the upcoming years, eventually managing to earn promotion back to the A Group at the end of the 1995-96 season.
+Spartak was in serious danger of relegating to the third tier on some occasions, such as the 1989–90 season, when Spartak finished 12th.
+Spartak eventually began improving its performance in the upcoming years, eventually managing to earn promotion back to the A Group at the end of the 1995–96 season.
 Spartak only managed to stay two years in the top level, again dropping to the second level after the 1997–98 A Group.
 It took three years for Spartak to again regain its status in the top level.
 The 2001–02 A Group season ended in relegation, however.

 To date, the 2001-02 season remains the last one for Spartak in the A Group.
 Since then, Spartak Pleven has been bouncing between the second and third tiers.

 The record low came in 2009, when the club declared bankruptcy.
 This led to Spartak being reformed and started playing from the amateur leagues.
 In 2012, Spartak returned to the second level, but an immediate relegation followed.
 Another promotion to the B Group came in 2015, but again this was short-lived, with relegation coming in 2017.

-At the end of the 2018-19 season, Spartak finished first in the North-West third league and managed to gain promotion to the second tier for the 2019-20 season.
+At the end of the 2018–19 season, Spartak finished first in the North-West third league and managed to gain promotion to the second tier for the 2019-20 season.
 The team, however, experienced difficulties in the second tier, both financially and performance wise.
 Spartak largely remained in the relegation zone, struggling to survive.
 They were even deducted three points for not showing on a game.
 In May 2020, the Bulgarian Football Union decided to cancel the remainder of the season due to the coronavirus epidemic outbreak in Bulgaria.
 At the time, Spartak was in 16th place (second to last), which meant relegation to the third tier, after just one year in the second league.

 After two seasons in the Third League, Spartak returned to the second level as champions of the 2021-22 Northwest Third League.

-Colours

-Spartak Pleven's colours are blue and white.